County of Santa Barbara

 services in an amount not to exceed $48,261.00; and

-government fiscal activities, which do not involve any commitment to any specific project that may
+other government fiscal activities, which do not involve any commitment to any specific

 A-22)